Ben McDonald: Milwaukee Brewers

 While with the Brewers, McDonald began to encounter shoulder problems, missing part of the 1997 season.
 He was traded to the Cleveland Indians that offseason, in a deal that brought Marquis Grissom and Jeff Juden to Milwaukee in exchange for him, Mike Fetters, and Ron Villone.
 McDonald would never pitch for the Indians, though, as an operation to repair his rotator cuff on February 26, 1998 proved unsuccessful.
 He was ultimately forced to retire, and the Brewers sent Mark Watson to Cleveland to resolve their obligation in the matter.

 McDonald ended his career with a 78–70 record, 894 strikeouts, and a 3.91 ERA in 1,2911/3 innings pitched.
 He never pitched in the postseason.

 In 2008, McDonald was elected to the College Baseball Hall of Fame.

 Post-baseball career

-McDonald is a color commentator for Orioles telecasts on MASN.
+McDonald is a color commentator for Orioles telecasts on MASN and on the radio for the Orioles Radio Network.
 He served as an assistant coach for the Denham Springs High School softball team in Denham Springs, Louisiana.
 He also is a color analyst for the NCAA Baseball Tournament on ESPN.

+Personal life

 McDonald and his wife Nicole have a son and a daughter.
-Son Jase McDonald is a pitcher for LSU-Eunice.
+His son, Jase McDonald, pitched for LSU-Eunice.